PiusLucky/ReduxAsync/README.md

-## What is Redux Asynchronous Actions?
+## :art: What is Redux Asynchronous Actions?

 Javascript as a popular language is single threaded.
 This denotes that it has single call stack and memory heap.
 This triggers it to execute code in order and must finish executing a piece code before moving onto the next.
 It's synchronous.